Local duality theorems for commutative algebraic groups: 0. Introduction

 where the left-hand group is profinite and the right-hand group is locally profinite and of finite exponent.
 If $G$ is smooth, then $H^{\le 1}\lbe(k,G\le)=H^{\le 1}\lbe(k_{\le\et},G\le)$ is discrete and countable and $H^{\le 0}_{\mathcal E}\lbe(k,G^{\le \vee})_{\rm Haus}$ is profinite.

 Theorem \ref{thm:main} only partly generalizes \cite[Theorem 2.3]{hsz1}.
-A full generalization of \cite[Theorem 2.3]{hsz1}, i.e., establishing duality theorems for $H^{\le r}\lle\be(k,M\lle)$ for $r\leq 2$ and arbitrary $k\e$-$1$-motives $M$, requires a significant amount of extra work when $r=1$ that will be presented elsewhere.
-By constrast, the following complete generalization of part (iii) of Theorem \ref{thm:main} (i.e., the case $r=2$) follows without difficulty from the {\it proof} of part (i) of the theorem:
+A full generalization of \cite[Theorem 2.3]{hsz1}, i.e., establishing duality theorems for $H^{\le r}\lle\be(k,M\lle)$ for $r\leq 2$ and arbitrary $k\e$-$1$-motives $M$, requires more work and will be discussed elsewhere.
+By constrast, the following complete generalization of part (iii) of Theorem \ref{thm:main} follows without difficulty from the {\it proof} of part (i) of the theorem:

 \begin{theorem} {\rm(= Theorem \ref{-1bis})} Let $k$ be a non-archimedean local field and let $M=[\le K^{\lbe D}\!\to G\e\le]$ and $M^{\le\vee}=[\e L^{\be D}\!\to\widetilde{G}\,]$ be the complexes associated to the $k\e$-$1$-motives $(K^{\be\lle D}\be,u\e,\mathcal E(L,\iota, G,\pi, A)\le)$ and its dual $(L^{\be\lle D}\be,v\e,\mathcal E(K,\tilde{\iota}, \widetilde{G},\widetilde{\pi}, A^{t})\le)$, respectively.
 Set $H^{\le -1}_{\lbe\wedge\be}(k,M^{\lle \vee})\!\defeq\!\krn\be[\e v(k)^{\wedge}\colon\!
 L^{\be D}\be\lle(k)^{\wedge}\to\widetilde{G}\lle(k)^{\wedge}\le]$.
 Then there exists a continuous perfect pairing of abelian topological groups